effinstudios/max-smtp-multiple-smtp-accounts/readme.txt

 * Yes, as long as you have the SMTP server settings yoiu can configure and save your SMTP server account details for use on your WordPress blog/website.

 == Screenshots ==
-* Please visit our GitHub Repository - [Max SMTP - Multiple SMTP Accounts](https://github.com/effinstudios/max-smtp-wp-plugin) for screenshots.
+* Please visit our GitHub Repository - [Max SMTP - Multiple SMTP Accounts](https://github.com/effinstudios/max-smtp-multiple-smtp-accounts) for screenshots.

 == Changelog ==

+= Version 1.1 =
+* Added feature to view queued email content.
+* Added hooks "maxsmtp_filter_smtp_settings" to filter the SMTP settings array before it is set and "maxsmtp_filter_email_queue_before_save" to filter the failed email array before it is saved to the email queue.

 = Version 1.0.9 =
 * Improved user input security.